← All posts

 • NC 211: dial 2-1-1.
 Free, 24/7.
 Routes you to rent, utility, food, and medical help.

-• Resources for Seniors: the Wake County hub for older adults.
-919-713-1556.
+• Resources for Seniors: the Wake County aging hub.
+919-872-7933.

-• Wake County DSS, Senior & Adult Services: energy assistance, food benefits, and Medicaid.
+• Wake County Health & Human Services, Energy and Benefits: 919-212-7000.
+Energy assistance, food benefits, and Medicaid.

 Property tax relief

 • Homestead Exclusion: greater of $25,000 or 50% off taxable value.
-2026 income limit $38,800.
+2025 income limit $38,800.
 Age 65+ or totally and permanently disabled.
-Deadline June 1.

 • Disabled Veteran Exclusion: $45,000 off, no income limit, no age requirement.
+An unmarried surviving spouse may also qualify.

 These are statewide programs, so for the full walk-through of how each one works (and the Circuit Breaker lien trap in particular), see our guide to NC senior property tax relief.
 Just use the Wake County Tax Administration number above.